Top Ten Animals You Would Like to Rate Most

 3. Beluga Whale

 The beluga whale, or white whale, is an Arctic and sub-Arctic cetacean.
 It is one of two members of the family Monodontidae, along with the narwhal, and is the only member of the genus Delphinapterus.
-Belugas are known for their distinctive white color and vocal communications, earning them the nickname... read more
+Belugas are known for their distinctive white color and vocal communication, earning them the nickname... read more

 4. Cheetah

 The cheetah (Acinonyx jubatus) is a large cat native to Africa and central Iran.
-It is the fastest land animal, capable of reaching speeds between 80 and 128 km/h (50 to 80 mph), with the fastest reliably recorded speeds being 93 and 98 km/h (58 and 61 mph).
-The cheetah has adaptations for speed, including... read more
+It is the fastest land animal, capable of reaching reliably recorded speeds of 93 to 104 km/h (58 to 65 mph).
+The cheetah has adaptations for speed, including a lightweight build, long, thin legs, powerful hindlimb muscles... read more

 9/10 beautiful, strong and fast, sadly made into a kids kinda thing in the lion guard, put to shame on my opinion.